White House 'strongly' considering using Defense Production Act to address infant formula shortage, lawmaker says - KESQ

 When pressed which government agency such questions would be better directed at, and again what a parent should do if they can’t find formula for their baby, Psaki, without naming an agency, said: “We certainly encourage any parent who has concerns about their child’s health or well-being to call their doctor or pediatrician.”

 Psaki received numerous questions during the course of Thursday’s White House press briefing.
-She said the President will use “every tool we have,” and that the White House has been working on this issue for “weeks and months,” noting that production has increased since the February recall that exacerbated the current problem.
+She said the President will use “every tool we have,” and that the White House has been working on this issue for “weeks and months,” noting that production has increased since the massive February recall of formula produced by Abbott Nutrition exacerbated the current problem.

-But Biden officials have declined to predict when store shelves will return to normal.
+Though they’ve expressed optimism about increased production levels, Biden officials have repeatedly declined to predict when store shelves will return to normal.

+On Friday, Kate Bedingfield, the White House communications director, told CNN’s Kate Bolduan that she could not indicate when the shortage will end.

+“I’m not going to stand here and tell your audience that I can give you a hard timeline that I can’t give you,” she told Bolduan when pressed several times on when parents can expect a return to more formula on store shelves.
+“We are being candid about moving as quickly as possible.
+And we are relentlessly focused on this.”

-Two House committees also announced this week they are looking into the issue.
+At least three House committees have announced this week they are looking into the issue.

 A spokesperson told CNN that the House Committee on Oversight and Reform on Friday morning sent letters to four separate companies that produce baby formula requesting information about the supply chain issues.